AIR's funding for the 2014 Research & Dissertation Grant Program has not yet been awarded.

 To qualify for funding, proposal submissions must meet one or more of the following criteria:

 - Use data from one or more of the national datasets of NCES and NSF— Research topics may cover a wide range of policy- or practice-related issues.
 For a list of previously funded topics visit the Funded Grants page.
 Applicants must include the analysis of data from at least one NSF or NCES dataset in the project.
-See NSF/NCES Datasets (PDF) for more information.
+See the 2013 NSF/NCES Datasets (PDF) for more information.
 Additional large-scale, nationally representative datasets may be used in conjunction with the obligatory NSF or NCES dataset.

 Two levels of grants are supported: